uzairs786/Recitation-Refinement/README.md

 * <strong>Resolution</strong>✅: targetting the anchor elements and giving them text-decoration value of 'none'.
 ---
 ---
-* <strong>Problem</strong> 🐞: Accessibility score was slightly lower than expected due to the logo.
+* <strong>Problem</strong> 🐞: Accessibility score was initally slightly lower than expected due to the logo.
 * <strong>Cause</strong>🛠: The original size of the png file of the logo was too large.
 * <strong>Resolution</strong>✅: The file was compressed using [tinypng](https://tinypng.com/) and resized with css accordingly.
 ---